-Contractualism: Political theory that individuals must leave the state of nature, give up their natural rights, to join in freedom and equality (as illustrated in the works of Rousseau on democracy, Locke, Kant, or Hobbes minus the absolutist ideal)
+Contractualism: a political theory that stipulates that individuals must leave the state of nature, give up their natural rights, to join in freedom and equality (as illustrated in the works of Rousseau on democracy, Locke, Kant, or Hobbes minus the absolutist ideal)

-See the philosophies of Rousseau, Kant, Hobbes, Spinoza, Locke
+See the philosophy of Rousseau, Kant, Hobbes, Spinoza, Locke

-Anarchism: Anarchism is characterised by the refusal of any power or authority, the only value is the individual’s own values.
+Anarchism: Anarchism is characterised by the refusal of any power or authority, the only value is the individual’s own, self-determined values.

 See the philosophy of Bakunin or Nietzsche

-Humanism: Humanism makes man the only source of values
+Humanism: Humanism holds that man is the only source of values

 See Sartre’s philosophy

-Feminism: Feminism is a philosophical movement that seeks the total emancipation of women, both political and societal
+Feminism: Feminism is a philosophical movement that seeks the total emancipation of women, both political and social

 See the philosophy of De Beauvoir

-Utilitarianism: Doctrine that regards as useful that can bring pleasure.
+Utilitarianism: a doctrine that regards as useful all that can bring pleasure.
 Human life must be based on a calculation of pleasures versus pain – the ideal being to maximize the former and minimize the latter.